rohan843/CTFs/picoCTF_205_advanced_potion_making/README.md

 I have restored the `IHDR` length value to 13 (`00 00 00 0a` in hex) and opened the image.
 It's just a red rectangle, with no data.

 It's possible there is some incorrect height/width written here, and that this is not the complete image.

+---

+I tried but the CRC didn't check out.
+I think this is a whole image, but with steganography.
+I used `zsteg -a`, but no info was revealed.